Skip to main content

 FlagDescription

--n, --topology-node-keysComma-separated list of nodes to filter
+-n, --topology-node-keysComma-separated list of topology node keys to filter (optional)

 -b, --buffer-sizeMaximum records to keep in buffer (default: 10000)